-If you have a question that you do not wish to discuss with family, friends or work colleagues then you've come to the right place!
+If you have a problem that you aren't comfortable discussing with family, friends or work colleagues then we are here to help!

-Head over to our confidential forum to submit your own question, or to read and respond to other people's threads.
+Head over to our confidential forum to submit your own question, or to read and respond to other people's threads which are categorised under the following themes:

 Our live chatroom is another great feature if you just want to run your issues by other visitors on an informal basis.
 However, the chatroom may be unsuitable if you have a lot of background information you want to share right away, as opposed to letting conversations naturally progress (in which case, we'd recommend our moderated forum).